Implementation

 Handle Apple Wallet Change Notifications

-Start listening to change notifications.
+Start listening for change notifications.

 let notificationCenter = NotificationCenter.default